iurifq/vim-files/README.md

   UltiSnip Snippets and [NeoSnippet].
 Currently, I help maintaining Ruby and Elixir snippets.
 * [NeoSnippet] - snippets engine
 * [delimitMate] - auto close of `()`, `[]`, `{}`
-* [vim-powerline] - beatiful and useful status line.
-It's going to be deprecated in favor of a [new version][new powerline].
-I'm sticking to the old one until that.
+* [vim-airline] - light and powerful status line plugin all written in VimL
 * [scala-vim-support] - scala indentation and syntax highlight
-* [gundo.vim] - fucking awesome way to not loose nothing while undoing things
+* [undotree] - fucking awesome way to not loose nothing while undoing things
 * [Syntastic] - syntactic rules for many languages
 * [vim-textobj-user] - helps you define custom [text objects]
 * [CamelCaseMotion] - move between camel case and snake case words
 * [vim-tags] - easily generate ctags from within Vim
 * [xml.vim] - some goodies for our beloved xml editting
 * [vim-visual-star-search] - fix strange behaviour for `*` in visual mode
-* [Travis CI Vim] - plugin that I created for Travis CI build browsing
 * [SwapIt] - improves Vim `<C-A>` and `<C-X>` to work on words like `yes`, `no`, `true`, `false` and some others
 * [vim-instant-markdown] - automatically preview markdown edited within Vim
-* [rizzatti/dash.vim] - add Vim support for OSX Dash app
 * [fugitive.vim] - cool git wrapper
 * [gitv] - [fugitive.vim] extension to view git logs beautifully
-* [vim-gitgutter] - adds nice signs warning about file modifications in a git tracked repository
+* [vim-signify] - adds nice signs warning about file modifications in a git tracked repository
-* [textobj-gitgutter] - creates text objects related to Vim Git Gutter hunks(`ih`, `ah`)
 * [gist-vim] - creates, lists, reads, edits gists from within Vim
 * [vim-ruby] - helps editing Ruby source code
-* [vim-ruby-refactoring] - helps ruby code refactor
 * [rails.vim] - adds syntax highlight and helps editing Rails apps
 * [vim-textobj-rubyblock] - creates Vim text objects for ruby code(`ir`, `ar`).
   Also lets you use `%` to move between `do .. end`, `if .. end` and other paired